 Nose fillers, also known as liquid rhinoplasty, are a minimally invasive procedure that alters the shape of the nose for aesthetic purposes.
 With a needle and syringe, hyaluronic acid is inserted at various points on the nose to adjust the shape of the nose as desired.
 This is a quick procedure that only takes 15 to 20 minutes.

 Rhinoplasty is a permanent procedure, although a revision rhinoplasty may sometimes be necessary if complications arise or if further adjustments are needed.
+Postoperative deformities are considered as one of the main risks of rhinoplasty, leading to the need for revision surgery in 5% to 15% of the cases.

 In contrast, the effects of nose fillers are much more temporary.
 As hyaluronic acid dissolves over time, the changes to your nose will only last as long as the hyaluronic acid remains in the nasal tissue.
 This can be anywhere from 6 to 12 months.
 As a result, your doctor will likely ask you to come in for touch-ups every few months to maintain the new shape of your nose.